 Contrary to replacement theology, dispensationalism teaches that, after the rapture (1 Thessalonians 4:13–18), God will restore Israel as the primary focus of His plan.
 The first event at this time is the tribulation (Revelation chapters 6–19).
 The world will be judged for rejecting Christ, while Israel is prepared through the trials of the great tribulation for the second coming of the Messiah.
 Then, when Christ does return to the earth at the end of the tribulation, Israel will be ready to receive Him.
 The remnant of Israel who survive the tribulation will be saved, and the Lord will establish His kingdom on this earth with Jerusalem as its capital.
 With Christ reigning as King, Israel will be the leading nation, and representatives from all nations will come to Jerusalem to honor and worship the King—Jesus Christ.
 The church will return with Christ and will reign with Him for a literal thousand years (Revelation 20:1–5).

 Both the Old Testament and the New Testament support a premillennial/dispensational understanding of God’s plan for Israel.
-Even so, the strongest support for premillennialism is found in the clear teaching of Revelation 20:1–7, where it says six times that Christ’s kingdom will last 1000 years.
+The strongest support for premillennialism is found in the clear teaching of Revelation 20:1–7, where it says six times that Christ’s kingdom will last 1,000 years.
 After the tribulation the Lord will return and establish His kingdom with the nation of Israel, Christ will reign over the whole earth, and Israel will be the leader of the nations.
 The church will reign with Him for a literal thousand years.
 The church has not replaced Israel in God’s plan.
 While God may be focusing His attention primarily on the church in this dispensation of grace, God has not forgotten Israel and will one day restore Israel to His intended role as the nation He has chosen (Romans 11).